Aims – WHAT do we hope to achieve?

 By and large, the Churches have been ineffective at outreach and remain alien places to 90% of the population.
 The stark fact is that if we do not act, there are unlikely to be three churches in Southcote in a few years’ time.
 None of us want that.

-Southcote Alive is an informal alliance of the three churches Grange, St Matthews and Southcote Christian Mission, and two faith charities, N:Qu?re and CCA who work together in Southcote for the benefit of our community.
+Southcote Alive is an informal alliance of the three churches Grange, St Matthews and Southcote Family Church, and faith charity CCA who work together in Southcote for the benefit of our community.
 We also aim to proclaim the Gospel to the people of our locality.

 We have a breakfast meeting on the first Saturday of each month, usually at St Matthews Church.
-We have joint services throughout the year and have just enjoyed a joint Harvest Supper at the Mission.
+There are joint services throughout the year and a Harvest Supper.

 We work together at the Southcote May Fayre, have a joint service and Walk of Witness on Good Friday and organise Carols in the Square at Christmas.
-We are also working together to run Cafe Alive at Grange and the youth club 'Alive & Kickin' at the Mission.
+We are also working together to run Cafe Alive! at Grange.
 We also work with Southcote Community Association in events like the May Fayre, Tea Dances, Southcote Nativity etc. In the past we have organised a 'Southcote's got Talent', BBQ's, 2 Christian Musicals over weekends etc.